 - Confirmation of Level 2 course attended and completed and;

 - Declaration for submission of full accreditation within 18 months – (and other declarations as itemised on the Level 2 provisional accreditation application form.)

-Please click on the CBP Level 2 Provisional Accreditation tab on the left hand side of this page to access the application form and Criteria and guidelines.
+Click to access CBP Level 2 Provisional Accreditation application form and Criteria and guidelines.